 January 5, 1985.
 SSEC does not come under the umbrella of any church or civic organization and as such is responsible for its own board, staff, budget, equipment, materials and liability insurance.

 An elected Board of Directors administers our preschool established under generally accepted corporate bylaws of the state of Pennsylvania.
-Our mission is to provide an educational foundation for children and their families through experiences that reflect God’s love and promote Christian values.
+Our mission is to provide an affordable, quality, early childhood education that prepares children for successful academic experiences, in a safe, loving, and nurturing environment.
+Our programs help children develop emotionally, socially, intellectually and physically while also providing support and stability for families.
 Parents and other individuals interested in preparing preschoolers for life are invited to attend the Board of Directors’ monthly meetings.
 Please see the school calendar for dates and times.

 In September of 2008, the Stepping Stone Education Center was blessed to move to Franklin Commons and expand our class offerings!
 We now have classes for infants, toddlers, and two year olds.
 We are also pleased to offer a Kindergarten Enrichment class, Before and After School for first thru fifth graders and a Summer Camp for school agers!